40 Most Common Regrets People Have in Their 40s

 A nice meal out is one of life’s great joys, but when it becomes a daily habit, it not only makes it less special, but will fritter away your savings on forgettable, transitory things.
 Weidman points out that Americans spent $745.61 billion on food and drinks at restaurants in 2015.

 “This is, of course, taking away from other interests and most people wish they could travel more,” she says.
 “So, consider whether you could cut out some meals out to save towards your dream vacation or maybe try meal planning like we did.
-We have saved over $4,500 a year just my using a meal planning system that works.”
-And for some great eating advice, here are the 30 Best Foods for Maximizing Your Energy Levels.
+We have saved over $4,500 a year just by using a meal planning system that works.”

 Not Spending Time With Friends and Family